Marathon Pacers Explained: Pros And Cons Of Running With A Pacer

 What Is a Pacer?

-A pacer is an experienced runner tasked with the role of running at a set speed in a race for a certain projected finish time.
+A pacer is an experienced runner who is tasked with the role of running at a set speed in a race for a certain projected finish time, helping participants stick to their goal pace.

-Official pacers are appointed by the race organizers, usually in a volunteer capacity, and are typically assigned to a target finish time that’s well within their means, or slower than their PR.
+Official pacers are appointed by the race organizers, usually as volunteers, and are typically assigned a target finish time that’s well within their means and slower than their PR.

-This ensures that the pacer is able to comfortably maintain the assigned pace with plenty of spare energy to devote to enthusiastically encouraging the runners who choose to run in their pace group.
+This ensures that the pacer can comfortably maintain the assigned pace with plenty of spare energy to enthusiastically encourage the runners who choose to run in their pace group.

-For example, a marathon pacer who is leading the 4:00 group might have a marathon PR of 3:30.
+For example, a marathon pacer leading the 4:00 group might have a marathon PR of 3:30.

 That way, if the group is large, there is more support for each runner, and if one of the pacers runs into their own issue during the race, there are still other pacers to continue on with the correct pace and lead the group to the finish.